danilotc/devdojoen-java/README.md

 1. [x] Java One For All 64 - Object Orientation - Association pt 01 - Arrays with objects
 1. [x] Java One For All 65 - Object Orientation - Association pt 02 - Unidirectional association one to many
 1. [x] Java One For All 66 - Object Orientation - Association pt 03 - Unidirectional association many to one
+1. [x] Java One For All 67 - Object Orientation - Association pt 04 - Bidirectional association
 ---

 _Credits: [DevDojoAcademy](https://www.youtube.com/@DevDojoAcademy)_